visual anthropology narratives

 The Healers, encaustic wax on wood panel, 16x16

-Chinese, Ayurveda, and spiritual healing have all played a role in my life, alongside traditional western medicine, and I am grateful. "iNyanga," "PanchaKarma," "Chi," and "The Healer."
+This series portrays the blending of eastern and western medicine.
+Chinese, Ayurveda, and spiritual healing have all played a role in my life alongside traditional western medicine. "iNyanga," "PanchaKarma," "Chi," and "The Healer."

 Native Women Warriors, encaustic wax on wood panel, 16x20